-We take a look at Leicester’s odds on this day for the past five years.
+We take a look at Leicester’s odds on this day for the past five years and the change in opponents during that time.

 It’s a pretty obvious statement that Leicester City’s rise to glory over the past few years has been something special.
 But we’ve dug a little deeper and picked out what odds the Foxes were on this day for the five previous seasons to win their next match.
 It’s worth bearing in mind the Ranieri’s men are currently 6/4 favourites to beat Club Brugge away in the Champions League…